 The primary factors that are believed to have caused the decline of the North Cascades Grizzly Bear population date back to the mid-19th century when there were high numbers of grizzly bears commercially trapped and destroyed through persecution and fear over potential conflicts.
 In the approximately 150 years since this population bottleneck, the remnant population has not recovered.

 North Cascades Grizzly Bear Recovery Team.
 2004.
 Recovery Plan for Grizzly Bears in the North Cascades in British Columbia (2004).
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning